 State of campaign finance policy: Recent developments and issues for Congress

-The Congressional Research Service produced a 2011 report focused on the evolving campaign finance landscape in American politics.
-As the report notes, the Supreme Court’s 2010 decision in Citizens United v.
+As a 2011 Congressional Research Service report notes, the Supreme Court’s 2010 decision in Citizens United v.
 FEC and a lower court’s decision in SpeechNow.org v.
 FEC constitute “arguably represent the most fundamental changes to campaign finance law in decades.”
 In his 2011 State of the Union Address, President Obama said that the Supreme Court ruling would “open the floodgates for special interests — including foreign companies — to spend without limit in our elections.”
 The issue remains highly contentious and the consequences are continuing to unfold.

 During the 111th Congress, the U.S. House and Senate considered legislation to re-regulate various aspects of campaign finance.
 Though the House passed the DISCLOSE Act — a bill to ban certain types of campaign contributions and to facilitate the public disclosure of all contributions — the Senate declined to pass a companion bill.